joinbox/guidelines/node.js/README.md

 	/.gitignore

-all file and foldernames are written in camelCase, normally with the first letter in lowercase ( except for classes ).
+all file and foldernames must be written in camelCase, normally with the first letter in lowercase ( except for classes ).

 ## code structure

-you should implement the aplications & modules like it's done in the demo project [ee-webserver](https://github.com/eventEmitter/ee-webserver). it's very important that you use the modules recommended by joinbox.
+You should implement the aplications & modules like it's done in the demo project [ee-webserver](https://github.com/eventEmitter/ee-webserver).
+It's very important that you use the modules recommended by joinbox.
 Classes must be implemented using the ee-class module.
 If you plan to use other modules & libraries you must contact joinbox in advance.

 ## recommended libraries

-You should use the follwoing modules provided by joinbox:
+Modules provided & approved by joinbox.
+Some of the libraries created by joinbox ( e*-* ) will have bugs or not all the required functionality.
+You may contribute code to the libraries ( all libraries listed below are opensource and MIT licenced ) or file bugreports so that we can fix it asap for you.

 ### basic libraries